home-assistant-tutorials/08.toggle-card-with-toolchain/README.md

 ```

 This globally installs the module `n`, which is a [version manager for
 `node.js`](https://github.com/tj/n).
-Then install the curent stable version.
+Then install the current stable version.

 ```sh
     sudo n stable
 ```

-You may also want to try the latest verstion.
+You may also want to try the latest version.

 ```sh
     sudo n latest